Great Retreat: Rearguard Action of Crépy-en-Valois

 Air reconnaissance on the fronts of the VII Corps and X Reserve Corps on 31 August reported that the British were retreating south of the Aisne towards Crépy-en-Valois.
 The five Jägerbattalions of the II Cavalry Corps were sent towards Crépy on 1 September and encountered the 13th Brigade of the 5th Division, which began to retire at 10:00 a.m.
 A German attack began from Béthancourt, about 4 mi from Crépy and mainly met the West Kent on the left flank.
 The 119th Battery of the XXVII Brigade RFA was about 100 yd from the British line and fired 150 shells in five minutes, when the Germans had approached within 1400 yd.
 By noon the British had fallen back and German cavalry patrols probed forward without infantry.
-On the right flank, the 2nd Duke of Wellingtons at a crossroads near Raperie, were able to withdraw, under cover of the other two batteries of the XXVII Brigade.
+On the right flank, the 2nd Duke of Wellingtons at a crossroads near the Râperie, were able to withdraw, under cover of the other two batteries of the XXVII Brigade.
 The 1st Army had attempted to trap British rearguards at Crépy and Villers-Cotterêts (Villers) but they had slipped away.
 Air reconnaissance revealed that British columns were moving south from the area south-west of Villers, south of Crépy and from Creil.